 Wassa – Rhythms of West Africa

-On behalf of my percussion group, Wassa Rhythms of West Africa, I extend my gratitude to the School of Creative Arts for providing us free access to the Cowshed Theatre for our weekly rehearsals.
+On behalf of my percussion group, Wassa Rhythms of West Africa, I extend my gratitude to Creative Arts at JCU for providing us free access to the Cowshed Theatre for our weekly rehearsals.
 The facility is a perfect venue for our rehearsal thus facilitating our group’s aim of exploring and promoting the rhythms and music of West Africa.
 There has been an increase in the community’s interest in the art of hand drumming and your school’s assistance to our group has contributed to this community interest.
 Once again thank you very much.
 Alex Salvador, Wassa – Rhythms of West Africa, Townsville.
 2007-2009

 La Luna Youth Arts